Blues fire Craig Berube, cutting ties with the coach who led St. Louis to its 1st Stanley Cup title

 Berube, in his sixth season with the Blues, had a record of 206-131-44.
 His win total ranks third in team history.
 He registered 24 playoff victories in 51 postseason games.

-St. Louis led 4-3 going into the third period against Detroit on Tuesday night before giving up two goals and an empty-net goal late, losing for the fifth time in six games.
+St. Louis led 4-3 going into the third period against Detroit before giving up two goals and an empty-net goal late, losing for the fifth time in six games.

 “You’ve got to earn everything, right?
 It’s not just going to happen,” Berbue said after the game.
 “You’ve got to earn it.
 You’ve got to play the right way to earn it.
 You’ve got to do the little things right.
 We did a lot of good things tonight.
 We scored enough goals to win the game, but in the end, we didn’t take care of the front of our net very well tonight.”